equinor/septic-config-generator/README.md

 version, see [docs/Changes_1.0_2.0.md](docs/Changes_1.0_2.0.md).

 The legacy 1.x version will not be updated.
 All new development work will be on the Rust- based 2.x version.

+## Contributing

+SEPTIC config generator is a somewhat niche project, but all contributions are welcome.
+This includes code, bug reports, issues, feature requests, and documentation.
+The preferred way of submitting a contribution is to either create an issue on GitHub or to fork the project and make a pull request.
+Just don't expect SCG to evolve into anything other than a tool to assist with SEPTIC config development.